-We pride ourselves in being able to offer our interns tremendous flexibility in and around the core rotations of all three Specializations.
+We pride ourselves in being able to offer our interns tremendous flexibility in and around the core rotations of all four tracks.
 In fact, there is almost no limit to the number of ways in which your internship year can be customized!
 Elective rotations may be used to fill a gap in your training or to expand upon your existing knowledge, skills, and abilities.
 If you are interested in pursuing any of the following electives, let Dr. Rego and/or Drs.
-Pimentel, Zayde, or Gallo know, and they will try to arrange your schedule to accommodate your preferences.
+Gallo, Pimentel, Zayde, or Freilich know, and they will try to arrange your schedule to accommodate your preferences.
 This is your internship year so we encourage you to think of your own specific interests and/or training needs and goals when considering which (if any) electives to add to your core rotations, and we will do our best to tailor them to meet your personal objectives.

-Note: Interns typically select one or two electives.
-Electives typically occupy either a half or full day per week (for interns in the Child and Adolescent Track, Friday is the best day; for interns in the Adult and Combined Tracks, Wednesday or Friday is the best day) for a minimum of 4 months.
-Certain electives, however, can be made into a more intense (e.g., 2-3 day) rotations, extended in duration (e.g., up to 8 months), and/or woven into the week (e.g., reducing the caseload of an intern in the Adult Specialization in order to take on 1-2 child cases through our Child Outpatient Psychiatry Department or vice-versa) rather than planned as "carved out" days.
+Note: Interns typically select one or two electives for the year.
+Electives typically occupy either a half or full day per week for 4-6 months.
+Certain electives, however, can be made into a more intense (e.g., 2-3 day) rotations, extended in duration, and/or woven into the week, rather than planned as "carved out" days.

-Note: If a patient presents to the clinic with an urgent issue while you are on a carved-out day at an off-site elective, the front desk staff member should be instructed to page you.
-You should call the clinic immediately and determine whether your patient needs to be seen that day.
-If so, and you cannot return in a timely manner, the front desk should contact the psychologist assigned to cover urgent issues that day.
+Note: You should always arrange to have coverage in the clinic when you are at an off-site elective just in case a clinic patient calls/presents with an urgent issue.
+You should also let the front desk staff member know how/where to reach you and who is covering for you.
+If contacted by the front desk of the clinic, you should call back as soon as possible to determine whether your patient needs to be seen that day.
+If so, and you cannot return in a timely manner, the front desk should contact the person covering your urgent patient issues that day.